Wasi34/Wasi34/README.md

 ### Hi there 👋
 - I am Ahmed Al Wasi
-- An undergraduate student of Bachelor of Science in Computer Science and Engineering (CSE) from Ahsanullah University of Science and Technology (AUST)
+- An undergraduate student of B.Sc. in Computer Science and Engineering (CSE) from Ahsanullah University of Science and Technology (AUST)
 - How to reach me:<br/>
   Email: wasi.161433@gmail.com<br/>
   Facebook: https://www.facebook.com/ahmed.al.wasi.100<br/>